Crash of a Cessna 340A in Puerto Cabello: 2 killed

 Circumstances:

 The pilot was approaching Puerto Cabello-Bartolomé Salom Airport when he encountered technical problems.
 The twin engine airplane crash landed in the lagoon of La Salina located less than 2 km north of the airport.
-A passenger was killed and four other occupants were rescued.
+Two passengers were killed and three other occupants were injured.

 Crash of a Cessna 340A on Mt Mayon: 4 killed